nikalexo/DVAF/README.md

 ## Second Step -- Plot
 - Execute $python3 All_plots.py .
 - With a little bit of luck, you will see a lot of interesting plots.
+(The current implementation is a bit memory-hungry)